Lithuania men's national basketball team: 2008 Beijing Summer Olympics

-The deadly quarter-final had Lithuania against hosts China, in front of 18,000 spectators.
+The deadly quarterfinal had Lithuania against hosts China, in front of 18,000 spectators.
 With Chinese star Yao Ming well defended by Lithuania, the Balts crushed them 94–68 to advanced into the semi-finals.

-Though, again a tough semi-final awaited against defending world champions Spain.
+Though, again a tough semifinal awaited against defending world champions Spain.
 The victory value was huge: the dreamed Olympic final, guaranteed silver and a chance at gold, while also providing the opportunity to take back on the 66–91 shellacking during preparations.
 Both teams played at their best, with Spain compensating the absence of José Calderón to lead by the first quarter, only for Lithuania to dominate for the following two and having a minimal 74–73 advantage by the fourth.
 Then rising performances by Rudy Fernandez and Pau Gasol (9 and 7 points respectively) during the concluding quarter along with the Lithuanians' exhaustion and lack of big men input lead the Spanish to barely edge and win the semifinal 91–86.
 Head coach Ramūnas Butautas said that the team played well and there was no need to be disappointed.

 Lithuania was for the fifth consecutive time at the Olympic bronze match, hoping to get their fourth medals against former Olympic champions Argentina.
 Though, the tough semifinal had the Lithuanians tired and emotionally distraught, which the experienced adversary took advantage despite not counting with injured star Manu Ginóbili.
 By the third quarter, the game seemed already lost as Lithuanians trailed 67–49.
 The reduction of the deficit in the fourth was not enough to prevent Lithuania from losing another third place game, 75–87.
 Still, five Olympic semifinals proved the Lithuanians were still one of the strongest basketball teams worldwide despite hailing from a small country.